-Once a student has identified the type of project they are interested in pursuing, a written proposal must be developed which will be submitted as part of the student's online application.
-The format and content of the proposal may depend on the type of summer project (research vs.

-internship, for example) and the Division in which the student is applying for funding.
-Students applying within the Division of Natural Sciences & Engineering as well as projects that are directly related to faculty research should work with their faculty mentor to develop their proposal.
+Once a student has identified the type of project s/he is interested in pursuing, a written proposal must be developed which will be submitted as part of the student's online application.
+The format and content of the proposal may depend on the type of summer project (research vs. internship, for example) and the Division in which the student is applying for funding.
+Students applying within the Division of Natural Sciences and Engineering should work with their faculty mentor to develop their proposal.
 Students interested in submitting an interdisciplinary proposal that may be applicable to multiple Divisions should consult with a faculty member regarding the most appropriate Division for proposal submission.
+Students interested in submitting an engaged scholarship proposal are required to develop such proposals in consultation with Lang Center staff, faculty from relevant disciplines, and, if applicable, representatives of community-based organizations.